Clotonervo/CS-324/Shell Lab/README.md

 approximate number of lines of code for each of these functions in our reference solution (which includes lots of comments).

--`eval`: Main routine that parses and interprets the command line.
-[70 lines] -`builtin cmd`: Recognizes and interprets the built-in commands: quit, fg, bg, and jobs.
+ - `eval`: Main routine that parses and interprets the command line.
+[70 lines]
+ - `builtin cmd`: Recognizes and interprets the built-in commands: quit, fg, bg, and jobs.
 [25 lines]
-1

 • do bgfg: Implements the bg and fg built-in commands.
 [50 lines]
 • waitfg: Waits for a foreground job to complete.
 [20 lines]
 • sigchld handler: Catches SIGCHILD signals.
 80 lines]
 • sigint handler: Catches SIGINT (ctrl-c) signals.
 [15 lines]
 • sigtstp handler: Catches SIGTSTP (ctrl-z) signals.
+[15 lines]

-[15 lines] Each time you modify your tsh.c file, type make to recompile it.
+Each time you modify your tsh.c file, type make to recompile it.
 To run your shell, type tsh to the command line: unix> ./tsh tsh> [type commands to your shell here]

 <h4>General Overview of Unix Shells</h4>

 A shell is an interactive command-line interpreter that runs programs on behalf of the user.
 A shell repeatedly prints a prompt, waits for a command line on stdin, and then carries out some action, as directed by the contents of the command line.

 The command line is a sequence of ASCII text words delimited by whitespace.
 The first word in the command line is either the name of a built-in command or the pathname of an executable file.
 The remaining words are command-line arguments.
 If the first word is a built-in command, the shell immediately executes